KarolinDuerr/BA-SagaPattern/Camunda_Implementations/Camunda_ParallelExec-Evaluation/README.md

 "Provoke flight failure"
 ```

+Additionally, the __Camunda Cockpit__ can be accessed via
+http://localhost:8090/ with the credentials: `Username: admin |   Password: admin`

 The services also provide a *health* and an *info* endpoint that show some information about the system like
 that the DB is up and running.
 These endpoints can be accessed via: